Vivian-Xie/Interactive-Lab-Hub/Lab 1/README.md

 # Staging Interaction

-\*\***NAME OF COLLABORATOR HERE**\*\*
 ## Name: Maggie Liang(ml2927) Xueer Zhang(xz946) Xinwei Xie(xx2185)

-In the original stage production of Peter Pan, Tinker Bell was represented by a darting light created by a small handheld mirror off-stage, reflecting a little circle of light from a powerful lamp.
-Tinkerbell communicates her presence through this light to the other characters.
-See more info [here](https://en.wikipedia.org/wiki/Tinker_Bell).

-There is no actor that plays Tinkerbell--her existence in the play comes from the interactions that the other characters have with her.

-For lab this week, we draw on this and other inspirations from theatre to stage interactions with a device where the main mode of display/output for the interactive device you are designing is lighting.
-You will plot the interaction with a storyboard, and use your computer and a smartphone to experiment with what the interactions will look and feel like.

-_Make sure you read all the instructions and understand the whole of the laboratory activity before starting!_

 ## Lab Overview
 For this assignment, you are going to: